ROCm/HIP/docs/reference/c++_support.rst

 -------------------------------------------------------------------------------

 All C++20 language features are supported, but extensions and restrictions apply.
-C++20 introduced features that change programs foundationally with coroutines and modules, but unfortunately these aren't supported by HIP.
-On the other hand, ``consteval`` functions can be called from host and device, even if it is specified for host use only.
+C++20 introduced coroutines and modules, which fundamentally change how programs are written.
+HIP doesn't support these features.
+However, ``consteval`` functions can be called from host and device, even if specified for host use only.

-The three-way comparison operator (also known as spaceship operator ``<=>``) works in both host and device code.
+The three-way comparison operator (spaceship operator ``<=>``) works with host and device code.

 .. _language_restrictions:
-Extensions and Restrictions
+Extensions and restrictions
 ===============================================================================

-Besides the above mentioned deviations from the standard, there are more general extensions and restrictions to consider.
+In addition to the deviations from the standard, there are some general extensions and restrictions to consider.

-``__global__`` functions
+Global functions
 -------------------------------------------------------------------------------

-Functions that work as an entry point for device execution are called kernels and are specified with the ``__global__`` qualifier.
-Calling these functions happen with the triple chevron operator: ``<<< >>>``.
-Kernel functions return type must be ``void``, they can't be ``constexpr``, can't have a parameter of type ``std::initializer_list`` or ``va_list``, can't have a parameter of rvalue reference type.
-Kernels can have variadic template parameters, but only one pack, and it must be the last in the template parameter list.
+Functions that serve as an entry point for device execution are called kernels and are specified with the ``__global__`` qualifier.
+To call a kernel function, use the triple chevron operator: ``<<< >>>``.
+Kernel functions must have a void return type.
+These functions can't:

-Device Space Memory Specifiers
+* have a ``constexpr`` specifier
+* have a parameter of type ``std::initializer_list`` or ``va_list``
+* use an rvalue reference as a parameter.

+Kernels can have variadic template parameters, but they can only have one parameter pack, which must be the last item in the template parameter list.

+Device space memory specifiers
 -------------------------------------------------------------------------------

-To specify whether a variable is allocated in host or device memory, HIP has qualifiers called device space memory specifiers.
-These are ``__device__``, ``__shared__``, ``__managed__`` and ``__constant__``.
-These are meant to specify what memory is allocated for a variable. ``__device__`` and ``__constant__`` specifier are used for static variables and they will be allocated on the HIP devices global memory, with the only difference that the ``__constant__`` variables can't be changed from the device code.
+HIP includes device space memory specifiers to indicate whether a variable is allocated in host or device memory and how its memory should be allocated.
+HIP supports the ``__device__``, ``__shared__``, ``__managed__`` and ``__constant__`` specifiers.

+The ``__device__`` and ``__constant__`` specifiers define static variables, which are allocated within global memory on the HIP devices.
+The only difference is that ``__constant__`` variables can't be changed after allocation.
+The ``__shared__`` specifier allocates the variable within shared memory, which is available for all threads in a block.

-``__shared__`` is used in device code, to allocate the variable on the shared memory, which is available for all threads in a block. ``__managed__`` is also used on global variables.
-A managed variable is emitted as an undefined global symbol in the device binary and is registered by ``__hipRegisterManagedVariable`` in init functions.
-The HIP runtime allocates managed memory and uses it to define the symbol when loading the device binary.
+The ``__managed__`` variable specifier is used to create global variables that are initially undefined and unaddressed within the global symbol table.
+The HIP runtime allocates managed memory and defines the symbol when it loads the device binary.
 A managed variable can be accessed in both device and host code.
+To register managed variables, use ``__hipRegisterManagedVariable`` in an initialization function.

-It is important to know where each variable is because they will be only available in certain places.
-Generally, variables allocated in the host memory will not be available from device code and variables allocated in the device memory will not be available from host code.
-This can be an issue mostly with pointers in host memory, which are pointing to device memory.
-Dereferencing these will cause a segmentation fault.
+It's important to know where a variable is stored because it is only available from certain locations.
+Generally, variables allocated in the host memory are not accessible from the device code, while variables allocated in the device memory are not accessible from the host code.
+Dereferencing a pointer to device memory on the host results in a segmentation fault.

 Exception handling
 -------------------------------------------------------------------------------

 An important difference between the host and device code is exception handling.
-In device code it is not available, error handling needs to be done with return codes.
-This is because of the hardware architecture does not allow for this kind of control flow.
+In device code, this control flow is not available due to the hardware architecture.
+The device code must use return codes to handle errors.

 Kernel parameters
 -------------------------------------------------------------------------------

 There are some restrictions on kernel function parameters.
-They cannot be passed by reference, as these functions run on the device, but are called from the host.
-Also, variable number of arguments is not allowed.
+They cannot be passed by reference, because these functions are called from the host but run on the device.
+Also, a variable number of arguments is not allowed.

 Classes
 -------------------------------------------------------------------------------

-Classes work on both host and device side, but there are some constraints. ``static`` data members need to be ``const`` qualified, and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but it's undefined behaviour to call a virtual function from the host, when the object was created on the device, or the other way around.
-This also means, that you can't pass an object with virtual functions as a parameter to a kernel.
+Classes work on both the host and device side, but there are some constraints.
+The static data members need to be ``const`` qualified, and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but a ``virtual`` function must not be called from the host if the parent object was created on the device, or the other way around, because this behavior is undefined.
+This also means you can't pass an object with ``virtual`` functions as a parameter to a kernel.

-Polymorphic Function Wrappers
+Polymorphic function wrappers
 -------------------------------------------------------------------------------

-Since C++11 the standard library has a polymorphic function wrapper ``std::function``.
+HIP doesn't support the polymorphic function wrapper ``std::function``, which was introduced in C++11.
-This has an equivalent in CUDA called ``nvstd::function`` to work on CUDA enabled devices.
-Unfortunately, HIP doesn't have its own version currently.

-Extended Lambdas
+Extended lambdas
 -------------------------------------------------------------------------------

+HIP supports Lambdas, which by default work as expected.

-Lambdas are a powerful tool in modern C++ and are supported by the HIP ecosystem.
-By default, the lambda will work as you expect, but keep in mind that they will inherit the execution space specification from the surrounding context.
-For example, in a device the lambda can only be called from other device functions.
-This also means that lambdas can't be used as template argument for kernels unless they are defined in a device function or a kernel.
-To help develop versatile software, HIP has an extension making lambdas even more powerful.
+Lambdas inherit the execution space specification from the surrounding context.
+For example, in a device, the lambda can only be called from other device functions.
+This also means that lambdas can't be used as a template argument for kernels unless they are defined in a device function or a kernel.

+To help develop versatile software, HIP supports an extension that makes lambdas even more powerful.
 They can have ``__host__`` or ``__device__`` qualifiers.
-This way developers can define lambdas in host code, that can run on the device side as well, and used as template parameter for ``__global__`` functions.
+Developers can use this feature to define lambdas in host code that can run on the device side and be used as a template parameter for ``__global__`` functions.

 Inline namespaces
 -------------------------------------------------------------------------------